hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 - `snapshot_name` (string) - This is the name of the initial snapshot created after provisioning and cleanup. if left blank, no initial snapshot will be created

+- `vhv_enabled` (bool) - Enable virtual hardware-assisted virtualization for the virtual machine.
+  Defaults to `false`.

 <!-- End of code generated from the comments of the Config struct in builder/vmware/iso/config.go; -->